Is WP Super Cache not sending email from your website?

 Enable Email Logging (Optional)

-For the final step, you’ll see two options enabled by default:
+For the final step, you’ll see 2 options enabled by default:

 - Improved Email Deliverability

 - Email Error Tracking

 Both options are needed to fix the WP Super Cache not sending email issue.

 If you want, you can also turn on Detailed Email Logs to keep track of all emails that are sent out from your site.